-- 2.3.1 Each team must have only one robot in the field.
-(This rule can be modified in a Super Team Competition such that two or more robots are deployed together and have to cooperate in completing given tasks.) - 2.3.2 Each team must have a minimum of 2 members. - 2.3.3 Students will participate in ONLY ONE (1) of the three (3) divisions: Primary Rescue Line, Secondary Rescue Line or Rescue Maze. - 2.3.4 Eligibility for each division is: - Primary Rescue Line: Open to students aged 14 years old and under.
-Age is calculated as of July 1 for the international RCJ event each year. - Secondary Rescue Line: Open to students of any age up to and including 19 years of age.
+2.3.1 Each team must have only one robot in the field.
+(This rule can be modified in a Super Team Competition such that robots from different teams are are deployed together and have to cooperate in completing given tasks.)

+2.3.2 Each team must have a minimum of 2 members.

+2.3.3 Students will participate in ONLY ONE (1) of the three (3) divisions: Primary Rescue Line, Secondary Rescue Line or Rescue Maze.

+2.3.4 Eligibility for the international event is:

+- Rescue Line Primary: Open to students between 11 and 14 years old.
+Age is calculated as of July 1 for the international RCJ event each year. - Rescue Line Secondary: Open to students from age of 11 up to and including 19 years of age.
 Team members may compete in Secondary Rescue twice at most (2 international events).
-After competing twice they must move to Rescue Maze. - Rescue Maze: Open to students of any age up to and including 19 years of age. - 2.3.5 The number of team members per team is not limited but a team should choose their team size in a way that the learning experience of each member is maximized.
+After competing twice they must move to Rescue Maze. - Rescue Maze: Open to students from age of 11 up to and including 19 years of age.

+2.3.5 The number of team members per team is limited to 6 members maximum but a team should choose their team size in a way that the learning experience of each member is maximized.
 Mentors/parents are not allowed to be with the students during the competition.
 The students will have to self-govern themselves (without mentor's supervision) during the long stretch of hours at the competition.